puckowski/Sling.js/README.md

 ```

 ## s.route
-__void s.route ( hashUrl )__
+__void s.route ( hashUrl, params = { } )__

 Navigate to the hash-based route according to a previously defined route.
+May specify route parameters as an object.

 Example route call: